PBI's work rests on two interconnected pillars

 Our International Partners

-Partners in the Protective Behaviours Training Partnership have been working with the PB process for over 25 years, developing resources, implementing PBs within their workplaces and training others to use PBs in either an agency or independent role.
+Partners in the Protective Behaviours Training Partnership have been working with the PB process for over 25 years, developing resources, implementing PBs within their workplaces and training others to use PBs in their role.

-We agree all training offered by Protective Behaviours Training Partnership Partners will be consistent with the PB process and use high quality materials to support learning.
-Training will be evaluated to indicate progress made towards meeting individual course outcomes and identify any further training requirements.
+"The Protective Behaviours Training Partnership Partners agree all training will be consistent with the PB process and use high quality materials to support learning.
+Training will be evaluated to indicate progress made towards meeting individual course outcomes and identify any further training requirements."

 Partnership trainers have committed to holding and renewing the relevant training insurances as well as on-going peer observation, consultation and supervision in order to maintain the quality of the training offered.
 Please click here to learn more about The Protective Behaviours Training Partnership